Hongkiseong/Hongkiseong.github.io/_pages/about.md

   Chonnam National University

 ## Research area
-I am highly interested in continual learning and currently actively researching in this area.
+I am highly interested in continual learning and currently actively researching in this area.<br>
 Additionally, I have a strong interest in deep learning, automated machine learning, multi-task learning, and their applications to computer vision and robotics, but not limited to.

 ## Teaching assistant
 To be update ...